 Clinical learning is an essential aspect of this programme.
 Students are required to complete learning outcomes on consolidation placements in their own respective hospital.
-In addition, specialised foundation supernumerary clinical teaching placements are facilitated concurrently with specialist modules.
+In addition, specialised foundation clinical teaching placements are facilitated concurrently with specialist modules.
 All clinical requirements must be completed before the Higher Diploma in Nursing Studies (Critical Care Nursing) can be awarded.

 Assessments by course work (essays, case study, case conferences, patient education sessions, nursing rounds, critical incidents) and/ or end of module examinations.
 Course work is undertaken throughout the programme.
-University examinations normally take place in Spring, Summer and Winter.
+University examinations normally take place in Winter, Summer and Autumn.